jspeedz/php-multiprocessor/README.md

     $multiProcessor->run();
     ```
     Every fork will re-connect to the database server and have their own connection this way.

+    If your goal is achieving parallel processing with isolated forks for multitenancy, initialize all resources in the processor to keep them isolated.
 2. Does not run on windows machines, as windows does not have PCNTL signaling.
 3. No warranty.
 This package is kind of experimental.
 It is in professional use in a slightly different format though.